veltalldev/dotfiles/README.md

 - Keep consistent Git and shell configurations across projects
 - Avoid repetitive setup for new development environments
-- Have a single source of truth for my preferred development settings
+- Have a single source of truth for my preferred development settings, which evolve over time

 # Notes to Future Self